Nothing says tropical fun like a boozy bevvy, and these Cuban cocktails are some of the best around.

 Say “Happy Holidays” the Cuban way with a glass of creamy, dreamy cojito.

 Smooth, tropical, and oh-so festive, it’s a fun one to share during the jolliest time of year.

-What makes it different from eggnog is the blend of coconut milk, cream of coconut, and condensed milk.
+What makes it different from eggnog is its combination of coconut milk, cream of coconut, and condensed milk for sweetness.

 What about the booze?
 Well, like here in the states, it’s got rum too!

-But know that this isn’t an overpriced frilly drink made with a sugary bottled mix.
+But know that this isn’t an overpriced frilly drink made with a sugary bottle of artificial mix.
 This is the legit island experience!

 Blend it up or serve it on the rocks.
-No matter how you like it, you’ll get a little taste of a much-needed vacay with this.
+No matter how you like your pina colada, you’ll get a little taste of a much-needed vacay with this one.